AdamLewenhaupt/all-logic/README.md

 statements to build logical rules that can be used easily in haskell.

-In order to make it as easy as possible to use the library as possible it's possible to use the library as an interpreter that can parse text files and give back a Database that can be queried.
+In order to make it as easy as possible to use the library one can use it as an interpreter that parses text files and gives back a Database that can be queried.

 If speed is of the essence it's also possible to create a database directly from the datatypes in the ALogic.Core module.